monk-io/docs/docs/persistent-storage.md

 You need a Monk cluster with at least two nodes running in your chosen cloud to be able to try this out.

-## Step 1: Preparing the template
+## Step 1: Preparing the Kit

-We will use a simple `mongodb` template to illustrate how the database could be stored on a persistent volume.
+We will use a simple `mongodb` Kit to illustrate how the database could be stored on a persistent volume.

-### Basic template
+### Basic Kit
 ```yaml title="database.yaml" linenums="1"
 namespace: guides